WATCH: 4 pm White House Update on COVID-19

 News app viewers can watch here

-WASHINGTON (WXOW) - The White House Task Force on COVID-19 is holding a briefing a 4 p.m. today to give an update on the latest efforts to combat the spread of the virus.
+WASHINGTON (WXOW) - The White House Task Force on COVID-19 is holding a briefing at approximately 4 p.m. today to give an update on the latest efforts to combat the spread of the virus.

 There are times that the briefing is delayed, so don't be surprised if it doesn't start on time.